FenixPK/EliDangHUD/README.md

 }

 # Changelog
+## 2025-09-22
+DONE: Make the Clustering logic access of the allBlocksDict safer if a key no longer exists due to a block being removed.

+DONE: Fix the Velocity lines checkbox and remove the deprecated Orbit Speed Threshold slider.

 ## 2025-09-21
 DONE: Add chat commands to edit/update settings that otherwise must be written to the xml in world storage.